Ticker-tape parade: History

+The origins go as far as August 1824 in relation to Marquis de Lafayette's return to the US after forty years away.
+The parades were held in New York City in honor of the last surviving major general of the Continental Army: "All the streets [were] decorated with flags and drapery and from all the windows flowers wreaths showered upon the general."
+Lafayette's welcome parade up Broadway established a model repeated many times, until it became a fixture of public life in New York City, eventually evolving into the ticker-tape parade.

-The term originated in New York City after a spontaneous celebration held on October 28, 1886, during the dedication of the Statue of Liberty and is still most closely associated with New York City.
-The term ticker tape originally referred to the use of the paper output of ticker-tape machines, which were remotely driven devices used in brokerages to provide updated stock market quotes.
+The term "ticker-tape parade" stuck after a spontaneous celebration held in New York City on October 28, 1886, during the dedication of the Statue of Liberty and is still most closely associated with New York City.
+The term ticker tape originally referred to the use of the paper output of ticker-tape machines, which were remotely driven devices used in brokerages to provide updated financial quotes of company shares.
 The term ticker came from the sound made by the machine as it printed.

 In New York City, ticker-tape parades are reserved for special occasions.
 Soon after the first such parade in 1886, city officials realized the utility of such events and began to hold them on triumphal occasions, such as the return of Theodore Roosevelt from his African safari, Gertrude Ederle swimming the English Channel, and Charles Lindbergh's trans-Atlantic flight.
 The first individual to be honored with a ticker-tape parade was Admiral George Dewey, hero of the battle of Manila Bay, in 1899, when two million people came out to New York City.
-Following World War II, several ticker-tape parades were given in honor of victorious generals and admirals, including General Dwight D. Eisenhower and Admiral Chester Nimitz.
+Gertrude Ederle, Queen of the Waves, Olympian, and first woman to swim the English Channel had a ticker-tape parade in Manhattan with estimated 2 million people in 1926.
+Following, World War II, several ticker-tape parades were given in honor of victorious generals and admirals, including General Dwight D. Eisenhower and Admiral Chester Nimitz.
 Two of the longest and largest ticker-tape parades were given for World War II and Korean War General Douglas MacArthur in 1951, after he was relieved of duty by President Harry S. Truman, and for astronaut John Glenn in 1962.
-Golfing greats Bobby Jones (1921 and 1930) and Ben Hogan (1953) were honored with ticker-tape parades after their British Open triumphs.
+Golfers Bobby Jones (1921 and 1930) and Ben Hogan (1953) were honored with ticker-tape parades after their British Open triumphs.

 The section of lower Broadway through the Financial District that serves as the parade route for these events is colloquially called the "Canyon of Heroes".
-More than 200 black granite strips embedded in the sidewalks along the Canyon of Heroes list honorees of past ticker-tape parades.
+More than 200 black granite strips embedded in the sidewalks along the Canyon of Heroes list those honored by past ticker-tape parades.
 By the early 21st century, such parades became far more infrequent, largely limited to championship sports teams, and celebrations of the return of astronauts and military troops.